-There are five entities within the Region with land use jurisdiction: the County of Merced, the City of Merced, the City of Atwater, and UC Merced.
+There are five entities within the Region with land use jurisdiction: the County of Merced, the City of Merced, the City of Livingston, the City of Atwater, and UC Merced.
 The cities of Merced, Atwater, and Livingston and UC Merced are contained entirely within the Region, while only a portion of Merced County lies within the Region.